PySpice-org/PySpice/doc/sphinx/source/overview.rst

  * If you work with an editor and a console in parallel, then you can easily and quickly change things, and rerun the simulation, e.g. comment out a diode or a capacitor to see what happen.
 Using a GUI, this task would require many actions.
- * Thanks to tools like the documentation generator, you can enrich your simulation with text, formulae and figures.
+ * Thanks to the tool |Pyterate|_, you can enrich your simulation with text, formulae and figures.

 Is is possible to use both approaches all together ?
 The technical answer is, 'yes we